 - 1. Click Start, and click Control Panel. - The Control Panel page is displayed. - 2.
-Under Programs and Features, click Uninstall a program. - The Uninstall or change a program page is displayed. - Locate the RDA with OST plug-in in the listed of installed programs, right-click and select Uninstall.
-The Programs and Features confirmation dialog is displayed.

-4. Click Yes to uninstall the plug-in.
+Under Programs and Features, click Uninstall a program. - The Uninstall or change a program page is displayed. - 3.
+Locate the Dell OST plug-in in the listed of installed programs, right click and select Uninstall.
+The Programs and Features confirmation dialog is displayed. - 4.
+Click Yes to uninstall the Dell OST plug-in.

-Installing the RDA with OST Plug-In for NetBackup on Linux
+Installing the OST Plug-In for NetBackup on Linux

-This topic describes how to install the RDA with OST plug-in on a media server running the supported Red Hat Enterprise Linux or SUSE Linux server operating system software (using the NetBackup DMA).

-Ensure that you have downloaded the RDA with OST plug-in installer into the correct directory on the designated media server.
-The plug-in installer is saved as DelloSTPlugin-xxxxx-x86 64.bin.gz, where xxxxx represents its build number.
+This topic describes how to install the Dell OST plug-in on a media server running the supported Red Hat Enterprise Linux or SUSE Linux server operating system software (using the NetBackup DMA).
+Ensure that you have downloaded the Dell OST plug-in installer into the correct directory on the designated media server.
+The OST plug-in installer is saved as DellOSTPlugin-xxxxx-x86\64.bin.gz, where xxxxx represents its build number.

-1. Unzip the RDA with OST plug-in installer file using the following command:

-'''

-$> /bin/gunzip DellOSTPlugin-xxxxx-x86 64.bin.gz

-'''

-2. Configure the executable bit on the plug-in installer using the following command:

-'''

-$> /bin/chmod a+x DellOSTPlugin-xxxxx-x86 64.bin

-'''
+NOTE: The Dell OST plug-in needs to be installed on client systems to support client-side deduplication.

-3. Stop the NetBackup nbrmms service before using the -install option.

-The plug-in installer returns an error if the NetBackup nbrmms service is running when attempting to install the plug-in.

-4. Run the plug-in installer using the -install option, and install the plug-in using the following command:
+- 1. Unzip the OST plug-in installer file using the following command: - \$> /bin/gunzip DellOSTPlugin-xxxxx-x86 64.bin.gz - 2.
+Configure the executable bit on the OST plug-in installer using the following command: - \$> /bin/chmod a+x DelloSTPlugin-xxxxx-x86 64.bin - 3.
+Stop the NetBackup nbrmms service before using the -install option. - The OST plug-in installer returns an error if the NetBackup nbrmms service is running when attempting to install the OST plug-in. - Run the OST plug-in installer using the -install option, and install the plug-in using the following command: - \$> ./DelloSTPlugin-xxxxx-x86 64.bin -install

-'''

-$> ./DellOSTPlugin-xxxxx-x86_64.bin -install

-'''

-NOTE: The location for installing the plug-in is not user-configurable.
+NOTE: You must stop the NetBackup nbrmms process before installing the Dell OST plug-in.
+You are also required to use the Dell OST plug-in installer to uninstall the plug-in.
+The location for installing the Dell OST plug-in is not user-configurable.

-5. After the RDA with OST plug-in installer has stopped running, and the system prompt returns, verify that the plug-in has loaded properly by checking the output using the following NetBackup command on the Linux media server:
+- 5. Once the OST plug-in installer has stopped running, and the system prompt returns, verify that the plug-in has loaded properly by checking the output using the following NetBackup command on the Linux media server: - \$> /usr/openv/netbackup/bin/admincmd/bpstsinfo -plugininfo

-'''

-$> /usr/openv/netbackup/bin/admincmd/bpstsinfo -plugininfo

-'''

-This NetBackup command lists the plug-in details as shown:
+This NetBackup command lists the Dell OST plug-in details as shown:

-Plug-In Name: libstspiDellMT.so
+- Plug-In Name: libstspiDellMT.so

-Prefix: DELL
+- Prefix: DELL

-Label: Dell OpenStorage (OST) Plug-in
+- Label: Dell OpenStorage (OST) Plug-in

-Build Version: 10Build Version Minor: 1Operating Version: 10
+- Build Version: 10Build Version Minor: 1Operating Version: 10

-Vendor Version: (EAR-2.0.0) Build: 41640
+- Vendor Version: (EAR-2.0.0) Build: 41640

-6. Retain the plug-in installer on the media server so you can use it if needed to uninstall the plug-in.
+- 6. Retain the OST plug-in installer on the media server so you can use it if needed to uninstall the plug-in

+For information about uninstalling the Dell OST plug-in, see Uninstalling the Dell OST Plug-In for Linux.

-Uninstalling the RDA with OST Plug-In for Linux
+Uninstalling the Dell OST Plug-In for Linux

-Use the following process if you need to uninstall the RDA with OST plug-in from a Linux-based media server:
+Use the following uninstall process if you need to uninstall the Dell OST plug-in on a Linux-based media server: